Bootstrap Your Flow: Normalizing Flow Annealed Importance Sampling Bootstrap

-FAB, defined in Algorithm \ref{algorithm:FAB}, uses $\log(D_{\alpha=2}(p \| q))$ as a training objective.
+FAB, defined in Algorithm \ref{algorithm:FAB}, uses the $\log$ of a Monte Carlo estimate of $(D_{\alpha=2}(p \| q))$ as a training objective.
 Furthermore, we introduce AIS into the training loop, improving the gradient estimator for minimising $D_{\alpha=2}(p \| q)$ by writing the loss function to train the flow as an expectation over $p(\mathbf{x})$, and estimating it with the samples and importance weights generated by AIS with the flow as the initial distribution.
-If we plug in \eqref{equ:wais} in \eqref{eqn:alpha_2_over_p_vs_q}, compute the expectation over $p(\x)$ through AIS and use Jensen's inequality, we obtain our loss
+If we plug in \eqref{equ:wais} in \eqref{eqn:alpha_2_over_p_vs_q}, compute the expectation over $p(\x)$ through AIS and take the $\log$ of this, we obtain our loss

 where $\theta$ are the flow's parameter and $\bar{w}_{AIS}$ and $\bar{\x}_{AIS}$ have blocked gradients\footnote{We only want to calculate the gradient with respect to the $\log(D_{\alpha=2}(p \| q))$, and not with respect to the importance weights and samples generated by AIS, which are also a function of the flow's parameters.}.
+The introduction of the $\log$ reduces the variance in the loss but adds bias (as a result of Jensen's inequality) which decreases as $L$ increases.
+This is similar to the loss used for black box $\alpha$-divergence minimisation in \cite{hernandez2016black}.

 This method obtains the benefit of bootstrapping, where AIS is used to improve the flow by improved estimation of the loss's gradient, which is used to update the flow.
 This in turn improves AIS by improving its initial distribution.
 The effective sample size of the trained flow model, which may be limited e.g. through expressiveness constraints of the specific flow, can also be improved by using AIS after training.